Click on the options below to find out more on:

 - Researchers at Teagasc, Universities of Warwick and Sussex are working to develop data – based decision support for growers wishing to find strategies for meeting the EU green deal requirements on agricultural inputs whilst minimising food loss.
 Field-grown head lettuce is being used as the exemplar crop in the development of a proof-of-concept tool.
 An online workshop took place across two days.

-- This webinar on Tuesday, 20th April at 8pm will focused on: Clubroot in Vegetable Brassica Production.
+- This webinar on Tuesday, 20th April at 8pm focused on: Clubroot in Vegetable Brassica Production.
 The Teagasc Horticulture Development team were joined by internationally renowned clubroot expert Prof. Geoff Dixon who will speak on ‘Managing Clubroot Successfully’.

 - Dry rot in Swedes (PDF)